JamesHarrison/openob/README.md

 It is primarily designed for broadcast applications including (but not limited to) contribution links, emission links, talkback, and intranet audio distribution systems.

+## NOTICE

+**The openob project is not being actively maintained or developed.
+Use at your own risk.**

+Due to time constraints and focus elsewhere I'm simply not able to do the major refactoring required to update OpenOB for modern GStreamer/Python, let alone the tidying up and improvements that it could really use under the hood.

+It's open source - if you'd like to take it on, fork away!

 ## Features

 * IETF standard Opus codec - variable bandwidth and bitrate, 16-384kbps